LivelyKernel/lively.next/doc/rationale.md

-A flexible and lightweight notion of packages can help us to make Lively more "approachable", meaning that the system can be broken into clearly defined sub-systems thus reducing the complexity of an otherwise monolothic syste, Also, those package can be re-used outside the main Lively system.
+A flexible and lightweight notion of packages can help us to make Lively more "approachable", meaning that the system can be broken into clearly defined sub-systems thus reducing the complexity of an otherwise monolithic system, Also, those package can be reused outside the main Lively system.

 ## Debugging